codefaux/persistence/README.md

 While in the 'Lobby area':

 The Persistence GUI will appear.
 Click a left-edge tab label to open it, and click it again to close it.
-(I'm working on improving this.)
+Tab, I and Space close all open windows.

 The 'Money' tab is for recovering your stashed money, or stashing more.